Mindgreppers/lifemaker_web/content/_index.md

 menu: main
 weight: -270
 ---
-## A holistic order for continuity of happiness
+## Enlightened Human Family, in continuity of happiness
-Happiness is what we truly seek behind all our endeavors.
-While our current system and order has material comforts (for some), we are still not happy.
-So how can we be truly happy?
+We can all agree that happiness is our deepest desire.
+While our current power driven system promises us material comforts, it is lop sided and can not make us happy.
+We can see the proof of this all across the Earth, in all facets of our co-existence.
+If we continue this way, we will face tougher times ahead, perhaps leading to our extinction very soon. *The essence of Life is happiness, and it is always available to every Human.
+We only fail to recognise it, looking for it elsewhere, everywhere, in futility.*

-> We can be truly happy in tradition, by understanding Life, and living with Wisdom
+> Once we recognise our real need being continuity of happiness, and realise that it can exist only in mutualness, we will have taken a BIG STEP towards human evolution. **There will emerge a System and Order based on mutual fulfilment and continuity of happiness**.
+By bringing our attention to the fact that **we all are found together in Existence**, and realising it, we will live happily and mutually fulfilled.
+This will be an everlasting human tradition on Earth.

 ### At Lifemaker, we wish to bring humanity together
-with a shared understanding of Life and the way to live together. *A system and order* which solves all our problems and needs - material, mental and spiritual; and ensures mutual fulfillment in continuity; for every child, person, family & Earth; for Good and for all time to come.
+with a shared understanding of Life and the way to live.
+We wish to establish *a system and order* which solves all our problems and needs - material, mental and spiritual; and ensures mutual fulfillment in continuity; for every child, person, family & Earth; for Good and for all time to come.

 ### And we believe family is the way to go
 By family, we mean *at least two people committed to being together for Life, and growing with mutual fulfillment.*